 CBD Fact #3 – The “entourage effect” means that compounds found in hemp plants work together to increase the therapeutic benefits of each cannabinoid, which define each type of CBD—more on that later.
 Basically, this effect is what makes hemp products effective.
 CBD by itself has many potential benefits, but when it’s paired with other cannabinoids found naturally occurring in the hemp plant (Full Spectrum), you can enjoy CBD the way nature intended.

-5. CBD Oil and Hemp Oil are Totally Different
+5. CBD Oil and Hemp Seed Oil are Totally Different

-Full Spectrum CBD oil is made from the flower of the hemp plant.
+Full Spectrum CBD oil or Full Spectrum Hemp Oil is made from the flower of the hemp plant.
 CBD-rich flowers can have up to 10% CBD content.
 With a natural hemp flavor, CBD oil may help to relax your body and mind, increase focus, maintain healthy sleep cycles, manage everyday stress, and aid in exercise-induced inflammation*

 As you shop for CBD oil be sure to look for Full Spectrum not Hemp Oil as the Full Spectrum Extract is made from the flower/buds of the hemp plant and contains hundreds of cannabinoids.
 Click here to browse Aunt Bonnie’s Full Spectrum CBD oil products.